darkreapyre/itsacat/README.md

     Enter the e-mail address to send training update > <<E-MAIL ADDRESS>>
 ```

-3. The `deploy.sh` script creates the an *S3* Bucket; copies the necessary *CloudFormation* templates to the Bucket; creates the *Lambda* deployment package and uploades it to the Bucket and lastly, it creates the CloudFormation *Stack*.
+3. The `deploy.sh` script creates the an *S3* Bucket; copies the necessary *CloudFormation* templates to the Bucket; creates the *Lambda* deployment package and uploads it to the Bucket and lastly, it creates the CloudFormation *Stack*.
 Once completed, the following message is displayed:

 ```console
     "Successfully created/updated stack - <<Stack Name>>"